ffgtso/gluon-ffgt-v2018.2/docs/dev/packages.rst

 making it necessary to list each package explicitly.

-The main feature flag definition file is ``package/features``, but each package feed can provide additional defintions in a file called ``features`` at the root of the feed repository.
+The main feature flag definition file is ``package/features``, but each package feed can provide additional definitions in a file called ``features`` at the root of the feed repository.

 Each flag *$flag* without any explicit definition will simply include the package